richardrigutins/angular-universal-basic/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Developing inside a container

+This repo contains a [devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration that can be used to develop the application in a container.
+To use the devcontainer, you must have [Docker](https://www.docker.com/) and [Visual Studio Code](https://code.visualstudio.com/) installed.
+Then, open the repo in Visual Studio Code and follow the prompts to reopen the repo in a container.
+The devcontainer will install the necessary dependencies and extensions for the application.

+To launch the application in the devcontainer, run `ng start:devcontainer`.
+The application will be available at `http://localhost:4200/`.

 ## Deploying to Azure Static Web Apps

 ### Using GitHub Actions

-This repo contains a GitHub Actions workflow template that can be used to deploy the application to Azure Static Web Apps.
+This repository contains a GitHub Actions workflow template that can be used to deploy the application to Azure Static Web Apps.
 To set up the workflow, you can either:

 * Remove the __.template__ extension from the __.github/workflows/azure-static-web-apps.ymltemplate__ file, replace the secrets in the file with your own values, and commit the changes to the__main__ branch.
 The workflow will then be triggered automatically.
 * Use an existing workflow file.
 To build an Angular Universal application, specify the custom build command and the output directory in the workflow file: